In 2026 we go for

 20:00

-Moderators: Prof. Tom Hillary (UZ Leuven) and Dr. Pierre-Paul Roquet-Gravy
+Moderators: Prof. Tom Hillary (UZ Leuven, Belgium) and Dr. Pierre-Paul Roquet-Gravy (GHDC Les Viviers, Belgium)

 08:45